MikeBlyth/mission_database/doc/Autocomplete Association Column HowTo.md

-﻿# Creating an Autocompleting Association Input in Rails3 + ActiveScaffold + JQuery
+﻿# Creating an Autocompleting Association Input in Rails3 + ActiveScaffold + JQuery UI

 The Rails/ActiveScaffold project I’m working on has models for Member and Country.
 Each member belongs to a country—i.e. has a nationality.
 This is all done in the usual way using a key country_id in the member model to refer to the country: